tizonia/tizonia-openmax-il/README.md

 ### 'libtizonia' : An OpenMAX IL 1.2 component framework ###

-* A library to help creating OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/etc).
+* A library to help creating OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/other).
-* Full support for OpenMAX IL 1.2 Base and Interop profiles (written in C).
+* Full support for OpenMAX IL 1.2 Base and Interop profiles.
+* Written in C.

 ### 'libtizcore' : An OpenMAX IL 1.2 Core implementation ###

-* A library for discovery and dynamic loading of OpenMAX IL 1.2 plugins (written in C).
+* A library for discovery and dynamic loading of OpenMAX IL 1.2 plugins.
-* Supports all the OMX IL 1.2 standard Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.
+* Support forall the OMX IL 1.2 standard Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.
+* Written in C.

 ### 'libtizplatform' : An OS abstraction/utility library ###